 The most common watchmakers screwdriver sizes that I use and I think you will find most people use are:

-There are 3 screwdriver brands that I can recommend and they are all Swiss/French made.
+There are 2 screwdriver brands that I can recommend and they are Swiss/French made.

-All of the above brands will supply you with a product that you will be happy with.
-A*F are generally a little bit cheaper and Bergeon and Horotec are roughly the same price.
+The above brands will supply you with a long lasting, superior quality product that you will be happy with.
+Both Bergeon and Horotec are roughly the same prices.

 So now you have a better understanding of watchmakers screwdrivers you should be able to better decide which screwdrivers are for you.